 Understanding Page Structure

-Before we can begin to code our web scraper, let’s first look at the components of a typical page’s structure.
+All web scrapers, at their core, follow this same logic.
+In order to begin extracting data from the web with a scraper, it’s first helpful to understand how web pages are typically structured.
+Before we can begin to code our Python web scraper, let’s first look at the components of a typical page’s structure.

 Most modern web pages can be broken down into two main building blocks, HTML and CSS.